-On Thursday evening, Dr. Ralph Stanley, a monumental figure in bluegrass and country music, died at the age of 89.
+On June 23, 2016, Dr. Ralph Stanley, a monumental figure in bluegrass and country music, died at the age of 89.
 According to his grandson, Stanley fought a prolonged battle with skin cancer.

 Stanley’s music influenced countless musicians throughout the decades, and he helped foster the careers of a few amazing country music talents.
 One of those budding musicians was Keith Whitley, who is now widely regarded as one of the best country music singers of all time.